H.264 Codec – The Definite Guide to Advanced Video Coding (AVC)

 Whether your viewers are using an older-generation iPhone or the latest and greatest desktop computer, they will be able to easily stream your video content that utilizes the H.264 codec.
 This broad compatibility means that it can be used on a variety of applications, networks, and systems, including those offering both low and high bitrates, as well as low and high-resolution, high-definition video, broadcast, and storage.

-Because H.264 is widely compatible with a lot of available technology, viewers are almost assuredly able to watch your content regardless of the device or browser they have on hand.
+Because H.264 is widely compatible with a lot of available streaming technology, viewers are almost assuredly able to watch your content regardless of the device or browser they have on hand.

 How the H.264 Codec Works with Encoders